Canada–United States Safe Third Country Agreement: Irregular border crossings

 As of February 2017, increasing numbers of refugee claimants began to cross the Canadian border at locations other than official border checkpoints.
 This is in order to avoid the effects of the agreement, any refugees presenting at a border crossing would be automatically turned back to the United States under the STCA provisions.
-As it is not illegal under the Immigration and Refugee Protection Act or its associated regulations to cross the border outside of a port of entry as long as the person presents themselves to a Canada Border Services Agency officer without delay and STCA does not apply to claims outside of a port of entry, it is possible for persons otherwise ineligible to make a claim after crossing irregularly.
+As it was not illegal under the Immigration and Refugee Protection Act or its associated regulations to cross the border outside of a port of entry as long as the person presented themselves to a Canada Border Services Agency officer without delay and STCA did not apply to claims outside of a port of entry, it was possible for persons otherwise ineligible to make a claim after crossing irregularly.
 In some cases, these refugees have received amputations due to frostbite and concerns have been raised that some refugees may freeze to death on their way across the border.
+This loophole was closed after the expansion of the STCA in 2023 which made asylum seekers not eligible to make an asylum claim within 14 days of entering Canada from the US along the land border.

 Julie Taub, an immigration and refugee lawyer, claims that, since the introduction of the Agreement in late 2004, the Canada Border Services Agency has lost its capacity and would be "overwhelmed" if the agreement were repealed.

 From January 2017 to March 2018, the RCMP intercepted 25,645 people crossing the border into Canada outside official border checkpoints.
 Roxham Road near the route between Plattsburgh, New York and Montreal saw the most crossings and became a proxy name for this trend.
 Public Safety Canada estimates another 2,500 came across in April 2018 for a total at just over 28,000.
 As of early 2019, over 40,000 people crossed into Canada from the United States since early 2017.

+Roxham Road was shut down months after the expansion of the STCA in 2023.